 A: All drivers must be at least 13 years old for walk-in Arrive & Drive racing.
-Drivers between 8 and 12 years old must complete our Kids’ Driving School to be authorized for racing.
+Drivers between 8 and 12 years old must complete a Kids’ Driving School or Kids Birthday Party package to be authorized for racing.
 ALL MINORS MUST HAVE A COMPLETED MINOR RELEASE FORM ON FILE BEFORE PARTICIPATING.
 To access our online registration forms, or to print out a Minor Release Form, please click here.

 Q: Are reservations required?

 A: No, Arrive & Drive races are available for walk-ins.
 Please contact us for track availability.
 If you would like to book a private event, reservations are the only way to guarantee availability.

 Q: Are reservations accepted?

 A: Yes, the track can be reserved for group events of all sizes.
 Generally, groups of eight or more may be best served by booking a private race package.
 Arrive and Drive sessions may also be purchased online up to 48 hours in advance Sunday – Friday via our Online Booking page.
 Please contact us with any questions, or refer to our Event Planning Guides for information on private parties.